madelineattableau/TC2019/LODS instructions.md

 MAX([Person]))
 ```

-So we tricked both R and Python to return multiple pieces of information in the one and only vector/list we can send back from the External Services into Tableau.
+We just tricked both R and Python to return multiple pieces of information in the one and only vector/list we can send back from the External Services into Tableau.

 As a next step we need to decompose this string into the three bits of information encoded therein:
 - X position,
 - Y position,
 - and betweenness centrality (R) or degree (Python).

->[!knowledge] The reason we're calculating the (rather boring) overall network degree in Python instead of each node's way more interesting betweenness centrality is that the excellent `igraph` library we're using in the R code requires Python 3 to run, while we decided to set this lab up with Python 2.7.
+>[!knowledge] The reason we're calculating the (rather boring) overall network degree in Python instead of each node's betweenness centrality is that the excellent `igraph` library we're using in the R code requires Python 3 to run, while we decided to set this lab up with Python 2.7.
 As a result we're now bound to the inferior (in terms of functionality and performance) `pygraphviz` library, which doesn't allow for the calculation of centrality measures.

 This is how to decompose and extract `X`, `Y`, and the third measure:
 ```X